deco-cx/deco/README.md

 Deco combines the best of **visual page editing** (like Webflow) and the ability for **app composition at the admin level** (like Wordpress), allowing for new features to be installed and managed in a few minutes, with no code.

-To start building right now, go to https://play.deco.cx and follow the instructions to run a deco project locally.
+To start building right now, go to https://play.deco.cx and follow the instructions to run a Deco project locally.
 &nbsp;

 ![CleanShot 2023-11-14 at 20 55 32](https://github.com/deco-cx/deco/assets/1633518/e6f0d232-406d-4a20-8362-bd1cc8018b00)